Anomaly Detection in Medical Imaging with Deep Perceptual Autoencoders: Experiments

 \subsubsection{Natural Images}

 We also evaluate the methods on two natural image benchmarks CIFAR10~\cite{krizhevsky2009learning} and SVHN~\cite{netzer2011reading}.
 Both datasets provide an official train-test split and consist of 10 classes.
-Following previous works, we used a one-vs-all evaluation protocol: we design 10 different experiments, where only one class is alternately considered as normal, while others treated as abnormal.
-In all experiments, we rescaled images to 32x32 resolution.
-During the hyperparameter search, we considered convertation images to grayscale.
+Following previous works~\cite{ruff2018deep,golan2018deep,perera2019ocgan,ouardini2019towards,tuluptceva2019perceptual,zhai2016deep}, we used a one-vs-all evaluation protocol: we design 10 different experiments, where only one class is alternately considered as normal, while others treated as abnormal.
+In all experiments, \yellow{images were rescaled to 32x32 resolution.} During the hyperparameter search, we tried different preprocessing: \yellow{1)} using the original RGB-images and \yellow{2)} converting \yellow{the} images to grayscale.
 We randomly sampled one abnormal class of the train set as a validation set with abnormal images (that has only one type of abnormalities out of nine).
 These conditions were fixed in all methods compared beneath.